 - Ayasegawa Yumichika's attack on Charlotte Cuulhuorne's hair is enough to make Charlotte go to his released form, despite already dominating the fight.
-It's implied Yumichika did it deliberately in an attempt to make Charlotte release sooner rather than later.
-It worked.
-It's also a call back to Yumichika's fight with Ganju.
-Ganju knew he was weaker and less skilled than Yumichika so tossed a firework at Yumichika's hair which won him the fight... because Yumichika was left with a Funny Afro (he uses a wig to cover it up).
+It's implied Yumichika did it deliberately in an attempt to make Charlotte release sooner rather than later — it worked.
+It's also a call back to Yumichika's fight with Ganju, who knew he was weaker and less skilled than Yumichika so tossed a firework at Yumichika's hair which won him the fight... because the very vain Yumichika was left with a Funny Afro (he uses a wig to cover it up).

 - In the manga version of Flame of Recca, Mikagami cuts Yanagi's hair after telling her about his dead sister (who she looks very much like, and apparently looks even more like with her hair short).
 Recca gets royally pissed, and brings up the hair=life comparison during the fight that ensues.

 - Both played straight and parodied in the Rose of Versailles manga; first parodied with Andre's reluctance to cut his hair for a disguise (and Oscar's mockery of him for this), later played much more tragically with the imprisoned and condemned to death row former Queen Marie Antoinette.